UK Council for Psychotherapy

 Physical Feelings, Somatic Reactions, Other Reactions

 Stress Symptoms, Anxiety Symptoms - Survival Mechanism What we think & feel affects our body and painbody, therefore the stress therapy and anxiety counselling may also encourage you to take into consideration what is happening physically in your body, much of which may be unconscious, e.g. we may feel fear in our belly, anxiety in our tense chest and anger in our throat.
 We can be in constant dialogue inside of us, a vicious & familiar circle of worry or negative thoughts, compounded by our personal triggers, hooks (or be in survivor mode), and we get anxious, which in turn produces "stress" hormones of adrenaline & cortisol (we may for example experience a sort of anxiety nausea), as we embody our anxiety, which also affects our sex drive.
 Insecure at times, we become tense & aroused in our body, including our arms & legs, ready for fight, flight.
 Our "fight-flight-freeze" mechanism (first theorised by Walter Cannon) is our survival mechanism, when we are under threat, that when aroused, carrying a biological response, including shocks to the nervous system and the body's natural way of instinctively responding (see also Relationship Style, Attachment Patterns).
 This "fight-flight-freeze" mechanism, ancient in us all, is connected to our evolutionary past (and indeed all animals - in what has been called our reptilian brain - our amygdala, which acts very fast, putting us in a threat mode, shutting down other functions and these threat response can frequently misfire for "just in case" possibilities, misrepresenting real or imagined potential threats supported by our obsessive or intrusive thoughts).
 Our responses at times may be primitive, we may have tunnel vision and we may struggle to mentalise - be aware of reflect on our own mental and emotional state.
 Anxiety is a normal reaction to fear (and usually other primary emotions), which is fundamental to our survival.
 However, most modern stressful situations don't produce a danger, requiring us to fight, run away or become frozen, yet unused chemicals in our body may instinctively keep circulating automatically - without choice (our ancestors would have frequently been exposed to many more threats and this template can live on now).
 When under threat our thinking becomes one-dimensional, and we may also say or do things we wouldn't ordinarily say or do.
 When we are in real and present danger, the fight, flight, freeze response is vitally important, yet it is not a healthy response when we are triggered yet not in danger, when the threat is imagined, or "just in case".
 In many stressful, fearful situations, our bodies may be over-reacting in a state of emergency, as if our faulty alarm bells are misfiring.
 Consciously choosing a different response to reset these, be easier on ourself, and maybe making life more enjoyable, through accepting "what is", being calm, choosing to flow, regain our self-control, can help us manage this.
-If we are in fight-flight-freeze-fawn mode, we can experience our very core under threat, maybe disassociate, so we protect ourselves by attacking, fleeing, going cold, or being subservient.
+If we are in the energetic states of fight-flight-freeze-fawn modes, we can experience our very core under threat, maybe disassociate, so we protect ourselves by attacking, fleeing, going cold, or being subservient.

 Stress Symptoms, Anxiety Symptoms - Affecting All Aspects Of Us Our body, mind & emotions are intrinsically linked and we may want to feel more connected with these, grounded in our body.
 Anxiety is not a physical disease, although it affects our body, breathing and physical health (our state of physical health and certain conditions may also affect our level of anxiety), our thinking and concentration, behaviour cycles, our sensitivities, our sexual, emotional, mental & spiritual wellbeing, alongside our socialising, work, relationships, etc. When we are in touch with our fear, or are fear driven, we become anxious, experiencing somatic reactions, which can sap our energy.
 Hyper-aroused, agitated or impatient, we can become like a tightly coiled spring, panicked or startled and some of us can experience panic attacks (also known as anxiety attacks), which can be frightening (see also Panic Attacks, Anxiety Attacks).
 Creating space, so the anxiety is not so close to us, so we are not defended when we don't need to be, calming ourselves, freeing up our energy for better things, no longer abandoning ourselves, can support us.
 Trusting & sitting with this space, in touch with our breathing, focusing our attention away from our emotional stress, being able to reflect may be important for us (see also Befriending, Managing, Transforming Anxiety).
 The stress counselling & anxiety therapy may therefore pay attention to how you breathe, exercise - using our excess adrenaline, other ways you can relax yourself and how you feel, respect, sense what's happening in your body, and interconnectedness between your body, feelings, mind.
 We may also need to pay attention to our lifestyle, diet.
 The counselling for stress related illness can also explore how our stress, fear, anxiety may manifest in our body, our physiology with associated: